NicholasSynovic/Free-CS-Education/source/websites.rst

 	*	-	PySchools
 		-	http://www.pyschools.com/
 		-	This website is designed to help you in your learning of Python Programming Language.
-		-	Programming Practice, Challenges, Education, Python
+		-	Programming Practice, Challenges, Education

 	*	-	treehouse
 		-	https://teamtreehouse.com/